-- Revenue from substantially all U.S. distributors is recognized upon delivery to the distributor because title and risk of loss remains with IDEXX until the product is delivered.
-Effective December 31, 2014, we did not renew our existing contracts with our key U.S. distribution partners and transitioned to an all-direct sales strategy for our rapid assay test kits and instrument consumables.
-We recognize revenue for the remainder of our customers, including most distributors outside of the U.S., when the product is delivered to the customer, except as noted below. - We recognize revenue from the sales of instruments, non-cancelable software licenses and hardware systems upon installation and the customer's acceptance of the instrument or system as we have no significant further obligations after this point in time. - We recognize service revenue at the time the service is performed. - We recognize revenue associated with extended maintenance agreements ("EMAs") over the life of the contracts using the straight-line method, which approximates the expected timing in which applicable services are performed.
-Amounts collected in advance of revenue recognition are recorded as current or long-term deferred revenue based on the time from the balance sheet date to the future date of revenue recognition.

-- We recognize revenue on certain instrument systems under rental programs over the life of the rental agreement using the straight-line method.
+- We recognize revenue from the sales of consumables, rapid assay test kits and other diagnostic products when the product is delivered to the customer, except as noted below. - We recognize revenue from the sales of instruments, non-cancelable software licenses and hardware systems upon installation and the customer's acceptance of the instrument or system as we have no significant further obligations after this point in time. - We recognize service revenue at the time the service is performed. - We recognize revenue associated with extended maintenance agreements ("EMAs") and our softwareas-a-service subscriptions over the life of the contracts using the straight-line method, which approximates the expected timing in which applicable services are performed.
+Amounts collected in advance of revenue recognition are recorded as current or long-term deferred revenue based on the time from the balance sheet date to the future date of revenue recognition. - We recognize revenue on certain instrument systems under rental programs over the life of the rental agreement using the straight-line method.
 Amounts collected in advance of revenue recognition are recorded as current or long-term deferred revenue based on the time from the balance sheet date to the future date of revenue recognition. - We recognize revenue on practice management systems sales, where the system includes software that is considered more than incidental, either by allocating the revenue to each element of the sale based on relative fair values of the elements, including post-contract support when fair value for all elements is available, or by use of the residual method when only the fair value of the post-contract support is available.
 We recognize revenue for the system upon installation and customer acceptance and recognize revenue equal to the fair value of the post-contract support over the support period. - Shipping costs reimbursed by the customer are included in revenue.
 These same costs are also included in cost of product revenue.

 Multiple Element Arrangements ("MEAs").
 Arrangements to sell products to customers frequently include multiple deliverables.
-Our most significant MEAs include the sale of one or more of the instruments from the IDEXX VetLab suite of analyzers, digital imaging systems or practice management software, combined with one or more of the following products: EMAs, consumables and reference laboratory diagnostic and consulting services.
+Our most significant MEAs include the sale of one or more of the instruments from the IDEXX VetLab suite of analyzers, diagnostic imaging systems or practice management software, combined with one or more of the following products: EMAs, consumables and reference laboratory diagnostic and consulting services.
 Practice management software is frequently sold with post-contract customer support and implementation services.
 Delivery of the various products or performance of services within the arrangement may or may not coincide.
-Delivery of our IDEXX VetLab instruments, digital imaging systems, and practice management software generally occurs at the onset of the arrangement.
+Delivery of our IDEXX VetLab instruments, diagnostic imaging systems, and practice management software generally occurs at the onset of the arrangement.
 EMAs, consumables, and reference laboratory diagnostic and consulting services typically are delivered over future periods, generally one to six years.
 In certain arrangements, revenue recognized is limited to the amount invoiced or received that is not contingent on the delivery of products and services in the future.